withastro/roadmap/proposals/astro-response.md

 # Detailed design

-The `Astro.response` object is to be a place object with the following interface:
+The `Astro.response` object is to be a plain object with the following interface:

 ```ts
 interface AstroResponse {